 Importance of Preventing Tartar Buildup

 Stopping tartar before it starts is definitely the best way to go.
-By feeding your dog a diet that mimics what he'd eat in the wild, not only will you be helping his teeth, but every organ in his body will function better!
+By feeding your dog a diet that mimics what they would eat in the wild, not only will you be helping their teeth, but every organ in their body will function better!
 And starting a regular toothbrushing routine can be tedious, but it's a lot more fun than dealing with a pooch in serious pain.
 Finally, adding an oral exam to your dog's annual check-up may cost a bit extra, but you'll still be saving money in the long run by keeping your fur buddy healthier.